Thursday, December 28, 2006

 Slowly getting back into it

 I can only get out running at night now, which is tough to get any specific training done.
 I essentially get out when I can and I run until it's too dark or I'm too tiried.
-So
+So I'm never quite sure what I'm going to run in the morning, it will all come down to whether I can get away in the evening.

 I ran 12K last night and it felt tough at the end.
 I tried to keep an even pace throughout much of the run, but some of the slight incline/decline areas killed that plan.
 I really, really want to get a 15K run in this week so we'll see how that goes.
 I feel great this morning, so that is a huge bonus.